 At NBCC, every learner has a backstory, a chronicle of what has brought them to post-secondary education at this point in their lives.
 It’s up to the compassionate and caring members of the Student Services Team to learn their stories and determine what supports and services they need to achieve success at NBCC.

-“Every learner is going to have unique needs in some sense, depending on what’s in their ‘invisible backpack’, what they’ve come to the College with,” said Emily Dayboll, a Student Development Manager who also serves as NBCC’s Social Justice Equity and Inclusion Lead.
+“Every learner is going to have unique needs in some sense, depending on what’s in their ‘invisible backpack’, what they’ve come to the College with,” said Emily Dayboll, Head of International and Equity Services in NBCC’s Student Services team.
 “Sometimes these backpacks are fuller for learners from underrepresented groups.”

 “We really strive to understand each individual student.
 It’s about increasing equity to accessing resources, support, and information, and having an equitable experience,” said Emily.

 Last year, as part of NBCC’s efforts to foster an equitable education experience, Student Services introduced a new Student Success Coach model to support first-generation international and Indigenous learners, as well as In Bloom and Former Youth in Care bursary recipients.
 Student Success Coaches build relationships with students early on during their time at NBCC and help connect them with College and community resources.

 “Anyone can book a meeting with one of our coaches, there’s no limitation,” said Emily.
 “However, part of the proactive coaching that we do is to reach out to those students from underrepresented groups, and make it more known and visible to them that support is available.”

 Outside of their normal learner support responsibilities, Student Services staff are often involved in the planning and execution of student events and engagement activities throughout the academic year.
 Team members are also heavily involved in Student Onboarding and Orientation, campus tours and activities for international students, meet and greets with Indigenous Elders, Community Wellness Fairs, Student Success sessions, and so much more.